 - Disputing parentage

-- Cases where parentage is presumed because the parents were married
+- Situations where parentage is presumed (i.e. the parents were married)

 - Same-sex couple second parent adoption